Portuguese art: Pombaline Baroque and Rococo

 On November 1, 1755, Lisbon was devastated by an unprecedented earthquake followed by a massive fire that left 10,000 dead, the city in ruins, and many works of art destroyed.
 King Joseph I, with the decisive leadership of the Marquis of Pombal, spearheaded an ambitious reconstruction effort which was entrusted to the architects and military engineers Manuel da Maia, Carlos Mardel, and Eugénio dos Santos.

+Allegory of the Portuguese shield (1728) by Vieira Lusitano.

 The Baroque style underwent a significant shift, giving rise to what is now called Pombaline Baroque (named after the Marquis of Pombal).
 While Italian, particularly Roman, influences remained strong within the royal court, which was now more conservative, the style evolved with more simplified and restrained features, though it retained a monumental and grandiloquent character.
 Artists like Vieira Lusitano and Miguel António do Amaral (known for his collection of portraits of Portuguese royalty) exemplify this phase.

 In northern Portugal, however, French-inspired Rococo began to emerge, blending gradually with the late Baroque.
 This new style introduced lighter, more decorative, and graceful elements, incorporating classicist references and adapting its themes to suit the spaces it adorned.
 Vieira Portuense, Jean-Baptiste Pillement and Pedro Alexandrino de Carvalho are notable figures representing this new approach.

 Portuense (1765-1805) learnt to paint from his father, a landscape painter, and from João Glama Ströberle (1708-1792) and Pillement.
 He then studied in Lisbon and later in Rome, and travelled through Italy, Germany, Austria and England before returning to Portugal in 1800.
 In Rome, he studied under Domenico Corvi (1721-1803).
 His works are represented in the National Museum of Ancient Art in Lisbon and the Soares dos Reis National Museum in Porto.
 The list of his works includes Leda and the Swan, Allegory of Painting, Filipa de Vilhena knighting her sons and Inês de Castro's Supplication.
 The MNAA has recently (2023) acquired two paintings inspired by the great Luís de Camões's poem Os Lusíadas, Vasco da Gama before the Samorin of Calicut (Canto VII) and O Banquete na Ilha dos Amores (Banquet on the Isle of Loves, Canto IX and X).